hasura/graphql-engine/graphql/manual/getting-started/heroku-simple.rst

 .. code-block:: none

-   hasura-dev init --directory my-project --endpoint https://YOUR_HEROKU_APP.herokuapp.com/ cd my-project hasura-dev console
+   hasura init --directory my-project --endpoint https://YOUR_HEROKU_APP.herokuapp.com/ cd my-project hasura console

 Your browser window should open up automatically at http://localhost:9695 with your Hasura console pointing to the Heroku app where Hasura GraphQL engine is running!